danielfrg/datasciencebox/README.md

 in the same place as you `dsbfile`.

 The `.dsb` directoy can be ignored for basic usage.
-It contains metadata about the instances but it can also be used to controll the settings of the cluster and even upload new salt states.
+It contains metadata about the instances but it can also be used to control the settings of the cluster (pillars) and even upload custom salt states.
+This also allows to version control all the deployment of a cluster.

-###  Salt

-[Salt](https://github.com/saltstack/salt) is the base for everything in `dsb`.
-Before running anything you need to install the salt daemons on the instances and sync the salt formulas to the salt master.
+## Installing

+Everyting in DSB is based on [Salt](https://github.com/saltstack/salt) and there is two ways of bootstraping stuff into the nodes, salt via ZMQ (recommended) or salt ssh.

+The recommended way is using salt via ZMQ which requires the salt master and minion to be installed in the nodes you can install by running this:

 1. `dsb install salt`
 2. `dsb sync`

-Now you are ready to bootstrap stuff in you instances.
+This is the default and recommended behaviour but you can use salt-ssh and not install anything in your nodes while getting the same results (in most cases) by adding a `--ssh` flag to all the install commands.
+Note that this works well for some commands like `install conda` and `install pkg` but might not works as expected for the distributed frameworks like zookeeper and mesos.

 ### Install miniconda

+Install miniconda under the `dsb` user

-`dsb install miniconda` will install miniconda in all the instances.
+`dsb install miniconda` or `dsb install miniconda --shh`

-#### conda packages
+### Install conda packages

-`dsb install conda <PKG_NAME>`, for example `dsb install conda numpy`
+`dsb install conda <PKG_NAME>`, for example `dsb install conda numpy` or `dsb install conda numpy --ssh`

 ### Install OS packages

-`dsb install pkg <PKG_NAME>`, for example `dsb install pkg build-essential`
+`dsb install pkg <PKG_NAME>`, for example `dsb install pkg build-essential` or `dsb install pkg build-essential --ssh`

 ### Jupyter Notebook